On Carlotto-Schoen-type scalar-curvature gluings: Weighted Poincar e inequalities

 Throughout this section we assume that the metric $g$ approaches the Euclidean metric as one recedes to infinity, with no decay rate imposed.
 The first derivatives are required to fall-off as $o(1/r)$.
-Wherever second derivatives of the metric arise in a calculation, they are required to fall-off as $o(1/r^2)$, etc.
+Wherever second derivatives of the metric arise in a calculation, they are required to fall-off as $o(1/r^2)$, etc. These conditions are more than satisfied under the usual hypotheses of asymptotic flatness.

 We let $r$ be any smooth positive function on $\Omega$ bounded away from zero which coincides with the coordinate radius on $\Omega\setminus B(R_0)$.

 Our first goal is to prove Proposition~\ref{P4VIII14.1} below.
 As a first step, we prove: